NMLichtenberg/node_selenium/README.md

 # node_selenium
 This is selenium framework written in nodejs, that utilizes selenium-webdriver, mocha, and chai.

-Some features of the framework include parallel test execution for faster results, continous integration/continous delivery integration, test tagging, integration with selenium grid/saucelabs, allure reports integration, browserscreen shots on failure, and retries on failure.
+Some features of the framework include parallel test execution for faster results, continous integration/continous delivery integration, tagging for targeting specific chunks of test code to be executed, integration with selenium grid/saucelabs, allure reports integration, browserscreen shots on failure, and test retries on failure.

 Tests in this repo are written against http://the-internet.herokuapp.com which is a application designed for test automation challenges.

-Tests are written using page object model for increased resiliency and optimal maintainability.
+Tests are written using the page object model for increased resiliency and optimal maintainability.

 To run tests: